21 freelancing tips for beginners

 Would you believe it if we told you that even financial professionals struggle with finances when they become freelancers?
 Before she became a digital nomad, Xolo writer Thilini worked in the finance industry in both Australia and her native Sri Lanka.
 But she learned from experience how awful life can be when you don't manage your finances.
 Lucky for the rest of us, she has created a definitive guide about managing your financials as a freelancer: how to create a budget and stay consistent, how to track your income and expenses, and more.

-You can read it here: How to show your freelancer financials who's boss
+You can read it here: How to manage your finances as a freelancer

 One of the mistakes we see new freelancers make is not reaching out to fellow freelancers in their industry.
 While it can be easy to fall into the trap of seeing them as competition, or being hesitant to engage because it triggers your imposter syndrome, the fact is that these people are your people.
 No one else will be able to understand the highs and lows of freelancing like your fellow solos.
 Which is why we, your friends at Xolo created a Freelance Xchange group as a safe space to crowdsource how much you should charge for a project, share pro tips, or vent about nightmare clients.
 So don’t be afraid to reach out and engage — you may have chosen a solo career, but there’s still strength in numbers!